quipucords/qpc-tools/README.md

 - [Copyright and License](#copyright)

-# <a name="intro"></a> Introduction to Quipucords installer
+# <a name="intro"></a> Introduction to qpc-tools
-Quipucords installer is a bash script that utilizes Ansible to install both the Quipucords server and CLI.
+qpc-tools is a bash script that utilizes Ansible to install both the Quipucords server and CLI.

 # <a name="requirements"></a> Requirements and Assumptions
-Before installing Quipucords installer on a system, review the following guidelines about installing and running Quipucords and Quipucords installer:
+Before installing qpc-tools on a system, review the following guidelines about installing and running Quipucords and qpc-tools:

- - Quipucords installer is written to run on RHEL or CentOS servers.
+ - qpc-tools is written to run on RHEL or CentOS servers.

 # <a name="installation"></a> Installation
-To work with the Quipucords installer, begin by cloning the repository.
+To work with the qpc-tools, begin by cloning the repository.

 ```
-git clone git@github.com:quipucords/quipucords-installer.git
+git clone git@github.com:quipucords/qpc-tools.git
-cd quipucords-installer/install
+cd qpc-tools/install
-./quipucords-installer
+./qpc-tools
 ```

 # <a name="development"></a> Development
-To develop the Quipucords installer, begin by cloning the repository.
+To develop the qpc-tools, begin by cloning the repository.
 ```
-git clone git@github.com:quipucords/quipucords-installer.git
+git clone git@github.com:quipucords/qpc-tools.git
 ```
 # <a name="test"></a> Test
 There are various options testing your changes to the installation scripts.
 You can test scripts from this repository or an official build.